Quantum phases, Supersolids and quantum phase transitions of interacting bosons in frustrated lattices: Solid and supersolid near on a triangular Lattice

-Well inside the CDW-VB phase, it is legitimate to set $ \theta_c= 3 \theta_0, \theta_l= -\frac{2 \pi}{9}, \theta_r= -\frac{2 \pi}{3} $ in Eqn.\ref{center}, the last term reaches its minimum $ -\frac{w}{2} $.
-It is this $ w $ term which drives the formation of the CDW-VB in the Fig.7.
-There is a large CDW-VB gap $ \Delta_{CDW-VB} \sim | w | $.
-When studying the physics at slightly away from $ f=1/3 $ filling along the dashed line in Fig.3b, then Eqn. \ref{center} reduces to Eqn.\ref{is0} Then the discussions following the Eqn.\ref{is0} also follow with the underlying state as the CDW-SS state shown in Fig.\ref{figcurrent}.
+When studying the physics at slightly away from $ f=1/3 $ filling along the dashed line in Fig.3b, then Eqn. \ref{center} reduces to Eqn.\ref{is0}, the discussions following the Eqn.\ref{is0} also apply with the underlying state as the CDW-VB state shown in Fig.\ref{figcurrent}.
 The supersolid state is a CDW-VB supersolid.
 The excitation spectra across the CDW-VB to the CDW-CB SS transition is also given by the Fig.22 with $ \Delta_{CDW-VB} \sim | w | $.
-Alternatively, starting from the new saddle point for the dual gauge gauge fields corresponding to Fig.7: $ <\nabla \times \vec{A}^{r}> =n_r $ for the red site, $ < \nabla \times \vec{A}^{g}> = n_g $ for the green site and $ < \nabla \times \vec{A}^{b}> = n_b $ for the black site, one can construct a similar effective action as Eqn.\ref{is0}.

-In Ref.\cite{tri}, using the density operator formalism on a triangular lattice ( See appendix D ), the authors identified a bubble phase in Fig.25 which is a CDW state.
-This bubble CDW phase is completely different from the CDW-VB phase in Fig.7.
-It is important to identify the CDW-VB phase from the the density operator formalism.
-Some general problems associated with the density operator formalism are examined in appendix D.